simon-v/bchinfo.org/en/full-node.md

 {% capture start_up_and_recommended_commands %}
-Note: it may take up to several minutes for Bitcoin Core to start, during which it will display the following message whenever you use `bitcoin-cli`:
+Note: it may take up to several minutes for Bitcoin Cash Node to start, during which it will display the following message whenever you use `bitcoin-cli`: